 - Is Python installed?
-(OS level) - Is the version greater than 2.7?
-(Some early 2.7 version have quarks, but typically this is okay) - If Python 3.x, is it greater than 3.4?
-(I'd like to drop 3.4, but lots of old distros still have it.) - Do you have admin access? (root/Administrator; or can you get it?
+(OS level) - Is the version greater than 3.7? - Do you have admin access? (root/Administrator; or can you get it?
 How hard?
-Will you need it each time you upgrade the ksconf?)

-- Do you already have a large Python deployment or dependency?
+Will you need it each time you upgrade the ksconf?) - Do you already have a large Python deployment or dependency?
 (If so, you'll probably be fine.
 Use virtualenv) - Do you have any prior Python packaging or administration experience? - Are you dealing with some vendor-specific solution? - Example: RedHat Software Collections where they realize their software is way too old, so they try to make it possible to install newer version of things like Python, but since they aren't native or the default, you still end up jumping through a bunch of wonky hoops) - Do you have Internet connectivity? (air gap or blocked outbound traffic, or proxy) - Do you want to build/deploy your own ksconf extensions?
 If so, the Python package is a better option.
 (But at that point, you can probably already handle any packaging issues yourself.)